info201a-au2022/project-group-5-section-ae/docs/p01-proposal.md

 ## **Acknowledgements**

-> Thanks to our group members, The data provider, and TA
+:handshake: Thanks to our group members, The data provider, and TA

 ## **References**